Frequently Asked Questions about Ruislip Lido

 Is Ruislip Lido Man Made?

 Yes.
 It was built as a reservoir in 1811 to feed The Grand Union Canal but was never very successful and the River Colne took over this duty quite soon after it was built.
-There is a lot more to read on our early history page.
+There is a lot more to read on the early history page.